tyler-bartunek/ShoeBot/README.md

 2. Shoeshine: Offers quadrapedal motion through use of servomotors
 3. HexaBox: Requires six mounts, offers six-legged locomotion through use of servomotors.

-Each module has its own Pi Pico in it running in peripheral mode as a local controller, and should have the following leads coming out of it:
-- 3.3 V (Pico VCC)
-- 12 V (Motor Power)
-- COPI (SPI)
-- CIPO (SPI)
-- SCK (SPI)
-- CS (SPI)
-- Pico GND
-- Motor GND

 ## Hardware

 ### Printed Components and Module Fit